What Is Construction Timesheet Tracking?

 - State-Specific Prevailing Wage ID

-What makes construction timesheet extraction fundamentally different from generic OCR is how it handles the craft classification dimension.
-On a Davis-Bacon project, the same worker might spend 3 hours as an Electrician and 5 hours as a Laborer on the same day.
+On a Davis-Bacon prevailing wage project, the same worker might spend 3 hours as an Electrician and 5 hours as a Laborer on the same day.
 The paper timesheet may or may not capture that split — but the certified payroll report must reflect it as two separate line entries with two different wage rates.
-A generic extraction tool that reads "8 hours" into one row doesn't satisfy the requirement.
-A construction-aware extraction understands that classification is a first-class dimension — not an afterthought — and structures its output accordingly.
+A tracking system that reads "8 hours" into one row fails at stage 3 (classification) even if it succeeds at stage 1 (capture).
+A construction-aware tracking solution — whether it is a time clock app or an extraction tool — must treat classification and cost code as first-class dimensions of every hour recorded.

-Construction Timesheet Extraction vs Time Tracking Apps vs Manual Entry
+Construction Timesheet Tracking vs Manual Entry vs Digital Apps

 |---|---|---|---|

-The key insight that reshapes the construction payroll conversation: time tracking apps and extraction tools aren't competitors — they solve different stages of the same pipeline.
-The app prevents future paper by digitizing clock-in at the source.
-The extraction tool processes the paper that already exists — from subcontractors who don't use your app, from legacy records, from temporary staffing agencies, from crews on sites with no cell signal.
-If you're a general contractor receiving 30 paper timesheets from 5 different subs every Friday, a time tracking app deployed to your direct-hire crew doesn't reduce that stack by a single sheet.
+The key insight: time tracking apps and extraction tools are not competitors.
+They solve different stages of the same pipeline.
+A time tracking app prevents future paper by digitizing capture at the source.
+An extraction tool processes the paper that already exists — from subcontractors who do not use your app, from temporary staffing agencies, from legacy records, from crews on sites without cell signal.
+If you are a general contractor receiving 30 paper timesheets from 5 different subs every Friday, deploying a time tracking app to your direct-hire crew does not reduce that stack by a single sheet.
 For a detailed breakdown of what that stack actually costs, see our analysis of manual timesheet processing costs in construction.

-Take a photo of the paper time card with a phone, scan it, or upload an existing PDF.
-The tool accepts JPG, PNG, and PDF — including phone photos taken on a job site with uneven lighting.
-No flatbed scanner required.
+Take a photo of the paper time card with a phone, scan it, or upload an existing PDF or image.
+The tool accepts JPG, PNG, and PDF — including phone photos taken on a job site with uneven lighting, folded corners, or dirt smudges.
+No flatbed scanner is required.
 For multi-crew payroll runs, upload all timesheets from the week in a single batch.

-Define the columns that match your job cost and payroll structure
+Define the output columns that match your job cost and compliance structure

-Instead of drawing boxes around fields or building parsing templates for each foreman's timesheet format, you type the output columns you need: "Worker Name," "Classification," "Cost Code," "Mon Reg," "Mon OT," "Tue Reg," "Tue OT," "Project Number," "Wage Determination."
-This approach — called Custom Column Extraction — means the AI searches for each value by understanding what it means, not by matching a pre-defined position.
-A cost code scribbled in the margin of one timesheet and typed in a dedicated column on another both resolve to the same output column.
-For more on how to set up columns specifically for construction labor tracking, see our walkthrough on extracting construction timesheets by cost code and job phase.
+Instead of drawing boxes around fields or building parsing templates for each foreman's timesheet format, you type the output columns you need: "Worker Name," "Classification," "Cost Code," "Mon Reg," "Mon OT," "Project Number," "Wage Determination."
+This approach — Custom Column Extraction — means the AI searches for each value by understanding what it means in context, not by matching a pre-defined position on the page.
+A cost code scribbled in the margin of one foreman's card and typed in a dedicated column on another's card both resolve to the same output column.
+For guidance on setting up columns specifically for construction labor allocation, see our walkthrough on extracting construction timesheet hours by cost code and job phase.

 The tool outputs a structured table — one row per worker per timesheet, or per classification split when a worker divides time across trades — with columns matching the field names you defined.
-Export to Excel, CSV, or directly into Google Sheets.
+Export to Excel, CSV, or directly into Google Sheets via the Google Sheets add-on for timesheet extraction.
 From there, the structured data feeds into Sage 300 CRE, Viewpoint Vista, Foundation, HCSS HeavyBid, ADP, Paychex, LCPtracker, eMars, or any payroll and job cost platform that accepts structured data import.

-What separates semantic extraction from traditional OCR is how it handles the grid structure of a timesheet.
-Traditional OCR sees a timesheet as a flat grid of characters — it might correctly read "8" in the Monday column and "Carpenter" in the classification column, but it doesn't understand that the 8 belongs to the Carpenter's Monday regular hours.
+What separates semantic AI extraction from traditional OCR in construction timesheet tracking is how it handles the grid structure and handwriting variability of job-site time cards.
+Traditional OCR sees a timesheet as a flat grid of characters — it might correctly read "8" in the Monday column and "Carpenter" in the classification column, but it does not understand that the 8 belongs to the Carpenter's Monday regular hours.
 Semantic extraction reads the document holistically: it recognizes the table structure, understands that column headers define the meaning of cells beneath them, links each data point to its row and column context, and preserves the relationships that make payroll processing and job costing possible.

 The template-free dimension matters especially in construction because timesheet formats multiply with every subcontractor added to a project.
 One electrical sub emails a PDF with hours in a Monday-Sunday grid.
 Another texts a photo of a handwritten card with hours in a single line: "Mon 8 Tue 7 Wed 8.5."
 A third faxes a union-issued form with classifications pre-printed in the margin.
 Template-based tools require a separate configuration for each format — which means the tool's value decreases as the number of subcontractors increases, the exact opposite of what a GC needs.
 Semantic extraction reads all three formats with the same column definition.